-Since we’ve been on the subject of sleep lately in this column, it only seemed natural to take a closer look at what our minds are really doing while we rest.
+Since we’ve been on the subject of sleep lately, it only seemed natural to take a closer look at what our minds are really doing while we rest.
 Dreams are something we talk about a lot in the office — it seems like every other day Chanel has some terrifying nightmare about Coco (her Pomeranian) or I have another prophetic vision of the apocalypse.
 Our dreams are all over the map, and the strangest ones leave us feeling unsettled and longing for explanation.
 Everyone on our team has some sort of recurring dream, and there’s even one specific dream that we’ve all had.
 So we called up Cabe Lindsay, a professional dream reader and counselor, to give us more insight into what these dreams really mean.
 Cabe is an artist who interprets the symbols he sees in dreams to help people realize their hidden gifts, talents, and deepest selves.
 He uses the teachings of Wang Fu, Sigmund Freud, Carl Jung, Edward Cayce, and other modern dream analysts to train his clients to begin interpreting their own dreams for themselves.
 After just one conversation with Cabe, we were completely hooked.
 Read on to discover his interpretation of some of our craziest dreams, and let us know if you’ve had any of these same dreams in the comment section!

 photo by ponderation

 What do you love about being a dream interpreter?

 To me, dream interpretation is a way of discovering the higher self.
 Our dreams present certain truths, revealed by our subconscious.
 This hidden wisdom comes through like a puzzle, often times, and this puzzle may be rewarding both in the journey–the process of putting the pieces together; and also in the destination–the message.
 Dreams offer us the insight of the innermost.

 Who is Carl Jung and how do you use his theories for dream interpretation?